Slashy-Slasher/Quadtree-Division-System/README.md

   ‎

 Above you can see the visual representation of utilizing this library, it takes a 2d coordinate plane and then subdivides from the base quadrants through a recursive structure.
 This visual representation has been slowed down significantly for visual understanding.
+The conditions on this are that whenever a subquadrant contains more than three points, it will self divide until there are less than three within the region.
 </p2>